Florida condo collapse: Couple married nearly 60 years found lying together when bodies recovered

 Antonio Lozano, 83, and his wife Gladys Lozano, 79, were two of the first victims to be identified in the rubble that had claimed 22 lives and left 126 missing as of Friday evening.

-"They couldn’t stand a moment without each other to this day I never saw them apart," grandson Brian Lozano told WTVJ-TV in Miami.
+"They couldn’t stand a moment without each other.
+To this day I never saw them apart," grandson Brian Lozano told WTVJ-TV in Miami.
 "I’m finally at peace and I really hope for other families to get that sense of peace knowing that I got that sense of closure."

 GRIEVING FIREFIGHTER RECOVERS HIS OWN CHILD'S BODY FROM RUBBLE OF FLORIDA CONDO COLLAPSE

-The Lozano family said they were relieved to hear the couple had gone together because neither one of them wanted to die before the other.
+The Lozano family said they were relieved to hear the couple had gone together.

 Brian Lozano told the station he was happy to see politics set aside after the disaster.